 Same thing with long hair.
 Once you turn 40 or 50, you have to cut that hair!!!
 After I left my last job, I’ve been letting mine grow back out.
 I brush it and then pull it, but not tightly, that’s a no-no- into a ponytail.
 So much easier, then having to do my short hair every single day.
 I had to wash it, dry it, put mousse in it, and style it.
 Who has time for all that?
 I made time when I was working, but now, I can be ready in no time.
 I love it.

 But, even today, with some women, the myth remains that you can not have long hair.
 Some men think that long hair is sexy.
 My husband prefers me in long hair.
-And my oldest daughter says I look younger with long hair.
+And my oldest daughter says I look younger with it long.
 That my short hair made me look older.
 Yet, our middle daughter said just the opposite.
 It’s all personal taste.

 Gray Hair, Don’t Care